How shall I mourn the demise of Prime TV on this World Press Freedom Day?

 Not only did I dismiss his suggestion, I also laughed at his imagination that I could make a TV personality.
 Further to my argument, I had never been on TV before, save for a few times I appeared on the news leaving police cells after I had been arrested and jointly charged with my former boss Fred M’membe, with whom I relentlessly fought the illegal closure of The Post Newspaper until it was finally liquidated, dubiously.

 In my previous employment, on the night of June 27, 2016, I was ruthlessly beaten by police officers who smoked me out of my office at gun point.
 The offence I had committed was “unlawful entry into a building” (my office).
 We had earlier enforced a court order from the Tax Appeals Tribunal directing the police to vacate the premises and allow the newspaper to operate, and as far as we thought, the tax dispute between ZRA and the newspaper had been normalised.
 Little did we know that the police officer on duty had received instructions to ensure I don’t leave until a heavily armed backup was called in.
+They claimed we had forged a court order.

 I was beaten badly.
 Using the butt of his AK47 riffle, one officer hit me in the face and my eyeglasses were damaged.
 Another police officer pierced me with a sharp object that left a scar on my back.
 Two other officers grabbed me by my left hand and right leg as they dragged me to the tarmac on Bwinjimfumu Road, where I was to be joined by my boss and his wife.
 I bled profusely, but I was denied a police report and the right to seek medical attention.
 The commander supervising my beating that night was an officer called Boswell.
 Ba bosi!